 Successful independent study requires certain responsibilities or roles of both students and advising faculty members.
 The following is a brief list of the more important roles.
 It is useful for both students and advising faculty members to periodically review this list and communicate as to whether each feels the other is fulfilling their share of the responsibility.

-- Define learning goals and develop learning contract
+- Define your learning goals and develop a learning contract

-- Take initiative for all stages of learning process – need to motivate selves
+- Take initiative for all stages of learning process — be self-motivated

-- Re-evaluate and alter goals as required during unit of study
+- Re-evaluate and alter goals as required during your unit of study

-- Consult with advising faculty member as required
+- Consult with your advising instructor as required

 - Build a co-operative learning environment